-Contributors to the tenth edition of the Cornell in Rome blog are students participating in the Spring 2013 semester at Cornell in Rome.
-This semester, Elliot Sperling, Jake Rudin, and Lillian Mensah take you along on their five-month journey through Rome, greater Italy, and their lives.
-Follow them through the semester to learn more about the Cornell in Rome program, the eternal city itself and of course, the bloggers themselves.
+Contributors to the Fall 2016 edition of the Cornell in Rome blog are Cornell University Architecture, Art, and Planning students Rachael Biggane and Kylie Corwin.
+Pictures come from Jeannette Pang and Kylie Corwin.
+Follow them through the semester to learn more about the Cornell in Rome program, the Eternal City, and of course, the bloggers themselves.

 Rachael Biggane here as one of your trusty bloggers with insight into the happenings of Cornell in Rome.
 As an architecture student, my posts will have a bias; however, I hope to cover as much ground as possible when it comes to content.
 From sunny coffee breaks to week long excursions, I’ll be there to break it down!